Operation Market Garden: Priority of operation

-Several weeks prior to the plan taking shape, the British had captured Antwerp and its all-important port facilities.
-This action had the potential to greatly shorten the Allies' supply lines and trap Gustav-Adolf von Zangen's 15th Army of 80,000 men on the south side of the Scheldt Estuary.
+On 4 September the British had captured Antwerp and its all-important port facilities.
+This action had the potential to greatly shorten the Allies' supply lines and trap Gustav-Adolf von Zangen's Fifteenth Army of almost 100,000 men on the south side of the Scheldt Estuary.
 Instead, Von Zangen's men, with most of their heavy equipment including their artillery, escaped by boat to South Beveland peninsula (Zeeland province, the Netherlands).
 In September, the peninsula could have been sealed by a short advance of only 24 km past Antwerp.
-Instead, because priority on supplies went to Market Garden, the First Canadian Army paused at Antwerp and then fought the costly Battle of the Scheldt in October.
-In the aftermath of Market Garden, Antwerp was not made operational until 28 November.
-By 1 October, over 240 Allied supply ships were waiting, unable to unload their cargo because of the limited port facilities on the continent.
+On 5 September Dempsey told Horrocks that "the Huns are escaping from the bag over the water" and to "Get a cork in."
+11th Armoured Division made only a weak attempt before being sent eastwards for Operations Comet and Market Garden.
+In his memoir, Horrocks tried to shift the blame by feigning ignorance of the German ferry operation and explaining that as a corps commander he was concerned only with tactics and not strategy.

+Antwerp then became the responsibility of First Canadian Army.
+That army's priority, however, was to capture the Channel ports, because they could be made operational sooner than Antwerp and were thought to have sufficient capacity to support 21st Army Group.
+Antwerp was thought vital only for the American forces, so making it operational fell to the very bottom of Montgomery's priorities in defiance of Eisenhower's orders of 24 and 29 August and 4 September.
+Montgomery issued these orders on 9 September: